MaherMuhtadi/Bank-Teller-App/README.md

 # Bank-Teller-App

-A tool for bank employees to manage customer accounts and cards, conduct transactions, and detect fraud with machine learning support.
+A CRM for bank employees to manage clients and accounts, conduct transactions, and detect fraud with machine learning support.

 ## Tech Stack